MFA@FLA Requirements (2018)

 The thesis is, at minimum, 125 pages of fiction or 30-36 poems.

-The MFA requires 12 research/thesis hours, including 3 in ENG 6910 (Supervised Research) and a minimum of 9 in ENG 6971 (Master’s Research).
+The MFA requires 12 research/thesis hours of ENG 6971 (Master’s Research).
 Students may, in addition, take up to another 6 hours of ENG 6971, or may instead take two more classes (additional seminars, electives, forms courses, independent studies, or workshops outside their genre).
 Students register for thesis hours whenever convenient, but they must register for three hours of ENG 6971 in the semester in which they intend to graduate.
 Students who fail to do so will be required to pay for ENG 6971 hours at extra cost.

 A possible sequence of course work for the MFA is below.
 For each semester, four courses are proposed, out of which you will want to take three.
 We stress that suggested scheduling is not rigid, except for the workshop in genre.
 Workshop is taken every semester the first two years.
 When you take seminars or electives is up to you.